nimrods8/KITCTF-CTF-2022/README.md

 So, the stack starts at 0x7fffffffde000, is executable and ends 21,000 hex bytes later.
 The address of `buffer` on the stack, as we could see in our gdb, was *7fffffffe3d0*, but this address may be different on the server (due to different environment variables, for example).
 So we decided to try and (gently) "brute-force" the lower 2 bytes of the stack address and see if we get a favorable response from the server...
 But what's a favorable response?
-We know the server is using `socat` to wait for an incoming TCP connection and then run `main`.
+We know (from analyzing the server's Dockerfile) that the server is using `socat` to wait for an incoming TCP connection and then run `main`.
 `main` is then reading information from `stdin` and writes it to `buffer`.
 We can tell when `main` stops executing if we look at the TCP connection, for example, using *Wireshark*:

 ![](https://github.com/nimrods8/KITCTF-CTF-2022/blob/main/Capture1.PNG)